Flintridge Sacred Heart Academy

-Flintridge Sacred Heart Academy is a private, all-girls Catholic high school in the Roman Catholic Archdiocese of Los Angeles run by the Dominican Sisters of Mission San Jose.
+Flintridge Sacred Heart Academy (also known as FSHA) is a private, all-girls Catholic high school in the Roman Catholic Archdiocese of Los Angeles run by the Dominican Sisters of Mission San Jose.
 It is located in La Cañada Flintridge, California, on a 41 acre campus near the San Gabriel Mountains.

 The school serves both as a day school and a boarding school, with 12% of the student population living on campus.

 Campus

 Hotel

 FSHA’s 41-acre campus was originally the site of the Flintridge Hotel, which was designed and built by architect Myron Hunt in 1926 atop the San Rafael Hills, at the direction of Frank Putnam Flint, a United States senator from what was then called La Cañada.
 Flint owned the land on which the hotel was built and commissioned Hunt, due to his expertise in designing in the Mediterranean Revival and Spanish Colonial Revival architecture styles.
 The Flintridge Hotel, soon acquired by Bowman-Biltmore Hotels, was then renamed the Flintridge Biltmore Hotel.
 It included a large main building with a dining room, lounge and patio, in addition to six smaller cottages meant to house whole families.
 The grounds also included a pool, tennis courts, golf course, archery range and several large lawn areas.
 The business failed as the Great Depression continued, and the hotel was closed and sold in 1931.